-- (i) The automatic transmission does not shift down if you pull steering wheel paddle shifter 1 whilst traveling at too high a speed.
-If the shift range is restricted and the maximum engine speed for the restricted shift range is reached, the automatic transmission will not shift up. - To derestrict the shift range: briefly pull steering wheel paddle shifter 2.
-The automatic transmission shifts to the next gear up, depending on the gear currently engaged.
-This derestricts the shift range at the same time.
+The automatic transmission does not shift down if you pull steering wheel paddle shifter whilst traveling at too high a speed.
+If the shift range is restricted and the maximum engine speed for the restricted shift range is reached, the automatic transmission will not shift up.